openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

    <span style="font-size:18px; font-weight:bold;">Shared TLB Entry Structure</span>

 Shared TLB is 2-way associative, with a depth of 64.
 A single entry in the set contains the valid bit, tag and the content.
-The Tag segment stores details such as the virtual page number (VPN1, VPN0), ASID, and page size (is_4M).
-The Content field contains two physical page numbers (PPN1, PPN0) along with a number of bits which specify various attributes of the physical page.
+The Tag segment stores details such as the virtual page number, ASID, and page size.
+The Content field contains the physical page numbers along with a number of bits which specify various attributes of the physical page.

 .. figure:: ../images/shared_tlb.png
    :name: **Figure 15:** CVA6 Shared TLB Structure